ricardoemerson/create-react-tsx-component/README.md

 ## Usage Examples

-You can create a React or React Native Component either by typing in the vscode command palette or by right-clicking any folder in the tree view and use the followed options:
+You can create a React JS, React Native or Next JS Component either by typing in the vscode command palette or by right-clicking any folder in the tree view and use the followed options:
 - `Create React JS Component`
 - `Create React JS Component with Styles`
 - `Create React JS Named Component`